scriptbuzz/mlflow-local/README.md

+# Deploy MLFlow To Your Local Workstation and Track Your ML Experiments

+## By Michael Bitar

 This is a getting started guide to help deploy MLflow locally.

 If you are a machine learning developer like me, you typically spend most of your time experimenting with parameters and code on your local workstation using your favorite IDE or Jupyter Notebook.
 In the past, I would use a spreadsheet to track my ML experiments.
 That was not fun.